***Always check the calendar for last minute changes before coming to the range.***

 GENERAL INFORMATION

-If the gate is open and the red flag is not up, this means the RSOs are not present.
+If the gate is open and the red flag is not up, this means the RSOs are NOT present.
 DO NOT ENTER Ironman Range until the RSOs arrive.

 Please present your current QSC membership card upon sign in.
 Prior to entering the range, all guests must check in at the QSC Clubhouse and pay guest fee, sign waivers and present guest pass to a range RSO prior to shooting.